 RENEE MONTAGNE, Host:

 MONTAGNE: You know, let's look back to begin.
 You were a member of the Peace Corps yourself, which is celebrating its 50th anniversary this year.
 What did Sargent Shriver do to make it so successful?

 LEAMER: And it worked incredibly well.
 It changed us more than it changed the world.
 But the Peace Corps is beyond the Peace Corps now.
 It's all kinds of young people and not so young people, in so many different ways are going out to the world and investigating the world and trying to help people.

 MONTAGNE: He also launched another high-minded program, the Johnson administration's war on poverty.
 And he was passionate about it.
 Here's a clip from him in a 1995 interview on the program FRESH AIR.

-Mr. SARGENT SHRIVER (Founder, Peace Corps): We believed that the way to get out of poverty was through human effort, helped by government, helped by private enterprise systems, or charity, so to speak.
+SARGENT SHRIVER: We believed that the way to get out of poverty was through human effort, helped by government, helped by private enterprise systems, or charity, so to speak.
 But a person had to have the desire.
 They had to have the motivation to move themselves out of poverty.

 MONTAGNE: His brother-in-law, John F. Kennedy.

 LEAMER: In '76, when Sarge ran on his own in the primaries, his brother-in-law Senator Ted Kennedy was not impressed and did not help him.
 So Sarg lost as much as he gained.

 MONTAGNE: So, in fact, Sargent Shriver never did realize his political ambitions?

 LEAMER: We must mention Special Olympics, too.
 That is part of his and his wife's legacy - Eunice Kennedy Shriver, one of the great women of the 20th century.
 That all of the world now, those with mental retardation are treated a different way and our whole mentality's different.